 Foundation Directory Online Essential is a database of the more than 100,000 private, community, operating, and company-sponsored foundations in the U.S. and their keyword-searchable IRS Forms 990-PF.

 Foundation Directory Online Professional provides subscribers with access to an unprecedented wealth of timely, comprehensive information on grantmakers and their grants.
-Included is a database of the entire universe of over 140,000 foundations, corporate giving programs, and grantmaking public charities in the U.S.; a database of over 4,000 sponsoring companies, offering a quick pathway to corporate funders; a database of over 3.8 million recently awarded grants; and a keyword-searchable database of over 1 million recently filed IRS Forms 990 and 990-PF.
+Included is a database of the entire universe of over 140,000 foundations, corporate giving programs, and grantmaking public charities in the U.S.; a database of over 4,000 sponsoring companies, offering a quick pathway to corporate funders; a database of over 9.5 million grants; and a keyword-searchable database of over 1 million recently filed IRS Forms 990 and 990-PF.

 The content of a grantmaker record varies based on the size and nature of the grantmaker and the availability of information.
 Data elements that might be found include limitations, purpose and activities, fields of interest, geographic focus, transaction types, support strategies, application information, governing bodies, and financial data.

 The content of a grant record varies based on the nature of the grant and the availability of information.
 Data elements that might be found include type of recipient, grant amount, year authorized, duration, description, type(s) of support, and subject(s).
-Grant records are available in Foundation Directory Online Preferred and Professional.
+Grant records are available in Foundation Directory Online Professional.